spotlightpa/poor-richard/content/news/2023-11-02-SPLUNIFUNDING.md

 +++
 authors = ["Stephen Caruso"]
-blurb = "The Pennsylvania House has approved $642 million in funding for Lincoln, Penn State, Pitt, and Temple universities.
+blurb = "The Pennsylvania House has approved funding for Lincoln, Penn State, Pitt, and Temple universities with a mandate they freeze tuition.
 It’s unclear if the state Senate will get on board." byline = "Stephen Caruso of Spotlight PA" description = "State funding for Lincoln, Penn State, Pitt, and Temple universities is another step closer to PA Gov. Josh Shapiro’s desk." image = "2023/08/01jd-ah84-fged-ertg.jpeg"